FAB1150/IPControl/README.md

 ## Description

-This fork of IPC only supports systemless install (e.g. Magisk), and solves the "failed to mount /system" error.
+This fork of IPC and solves the "failed to mount /system" error, as it mounts it like the "template" magisk module does.

 IPControl automatically switches charging off when battery level reaches a certain disable threshold and back on as soon as it drowns to enable threshold.
 Thus, it